kannankvs/md2/Command-Reference.md

   admin@sonic:~$ show ipv6 bgp neighbors fc00::72 routes
   ```

+## config bgp

+This sub-section explains the list of configuration options available for BGP module for both IPv4 and IPv6 BGP neighbors.
+All BGP config commands need root privileges to execute.
+Either use "sudo config bgp" or go to root prompt using "sudo -i" and then use the "config bgp" without "sudo".

+The list of possible BGP config commands are given below.

+	bgp
+        shutdown
+            all
+            neighbor
+        startup
+            all
+            neighbor

-## config bgp shut down all
+**config bgp shut down all**

-This command is used to shutdown all the BGP IPv4 & IPv6 sessions
+This command is used to shutdown all the BGP IPv4 & IPv6 sessions.
+When the session is shutdown using this command, BGP state in "show ip bgp summary" is displayed as "Idle (Admin)"

   - Usage:
       sudo config bgp shutdown all